PierreBonnefoy/OPA_Music/README.md

 - Aloys Lana

 ## Choice of the Subject
-We initialy chose to realize a streaming platform for music using the Youtube API.
-But, by the fact that we can't only retrieve the audio only version of Youtube videos, the project became a alternative youtube client in wich you can search every video on Youtube and add it to your favorites to keep them safe.
+We initially chose to realize a streaming platform for music using the Youtube API.
+However, we could not extract music from all Youtube videos, so the project became an alternative youtube client where you can search every video on Youtube and add it to your favorites to keep it safe.

 ## Installation Instructions
 ### Prerequesites